techiediaries/techiediaries/_posts/2017/2017-5-26-barcode-qr-code-scanner-encoder-ionic-3.md

 ---
-layout: post
+layout: bpost
-title: "Ionic 3 - Build a Barcode/QR Code Scanner/Encoder App"
+title: "Ionic 5 - Build a Barcode/QR Code Scanner/Encoder App"
 image: "images/content/barcode-qr-code-scanner-ionic-3.png"
-excerpt: "Create a Barcode/QR code scanner application with Ionic Native and Ionic 3" tags : [ionic]
+excerpt: "Create a Barcode/QR code scanner application with Ionic Native and Ionic 5" tags : [ionic]
+date: 2020-05-03
 ---

 {% include image.html
     img="images/content/barcode-qr-code-scanner-ionic-3.png"
-    title="Build a Barcode/QR Code Scanner App with Ionic 3"
+    title="Build a Barcode/QR Code Scanner App with Ionic 5"
 %}

-In this tutorial, we are going to see how you can create your own Barcode/QR code scanner app with Ionic 3, Ionic Native 3.x+ and Cordova.
+In this tutorial, we are going to see how you can create your own Barcode/QR code scanner app with Ionic 5, Ionic Native 5 and Cordova.

 We are also going to learn how to encode your own barcodes from your data.

 So let's get started.

-## Create an Ionic 3 Project
+## Create an Ionic 5 Project

 First start by generating a new project.
 You can also skip this to use an existing project:

     ionic start CodeScanner blank

-For more information see this tutorial about how to <a href="/ionic-3-create-first-project">create your first Ionic 3 project</a>
+For more information see this tutorial about how to <a href="/ionic-3-create-first-project">create your first Ionic 5 project</a>

 Navigate into your project root directory: